 Even before your mollies mate, you need to ensure that they are housed within a sizable tank of at least 10 gallons.
 Additionally, avoid overcrowding.
 Small, overcrowded tanks will induce the sort of stress that leads to death during or after giving birth.

 Your molly needs a healthy, peaceful environment that is conducive for the pregnancy and the birthing process.
 A molly fish living in a well-maintained tank is less likely to fall ill.
-If you feel that your aquarium isn’t suitable for offsprings delivery, please check my aquarium kits recommendations.

 3. Mitigate Male Aggression